Kergalli/dragonbane-status-effects/README.md

 ### Visual Editors
 - **Manage Custom Status Effects**: Open the visual editor to create, edit, and manage custom status effects
-- **Edit Status Effect Descriptions**: Add rich descriptions that work with Visual Active Effects and other modules
+- **Edit Status Effect Descriptions**: Add rich descriptions that work with Visual Active Effects, Dfreds Effects Panel, and other modules

 ## 🎯 Using the Editors